mohamedHodaib/Library_Management_System_Api/README.md

 # Library Management System API

 Welcome to the **Library Management System API**!
-This project provides a backend API for managing library operations, such as books, members, and transactions.
-Built using **C#**, this API is designed to be efficient, scalable, and easy to integrate with frontend applications.
+This project provides a backend API for managing library operations, such as books, authors,borrowers,borrowing, and users.
+Built using **ASP.NET Core Web api**, this API is designed to be efficient, scalable, and easy to integrate with frontend applications.

 ## Features